Semantic Security for Quantum Wiretap Channels: Introduction

-In \Cref{sscocqwcBRI}, we show how this capacity can be achieved by modularly correcting transmission error and amplifying privacy in separate components of the code, as for the case of strong secrecy~\cite{Hay_exp}.
+The proofs applying the expurgation technique are merely existence statements and give no clue as to how to find the large message subset which provides semantic security.
+In \Cref{sscocqwcBRI}, we show how the capacity can be achieved by modularly correcting transmission error and amplifying privacy in separate components of the code, as for the case of strong secrecy~\cite{Hay_exp}.
+While we make the proof for finite dimensional channels, the codes automatically also achieve capacity for quantum Gaussian wiretap channels, since the capacity is achieved as the limit of the capacities on finite-dimensional subspaces of increasing dimension~\cite{GSE08}.
 These modular codes for the classical-quantum wiretap channel are constructed concatenating an ordinary transmission code for the channel from the sender to the intended receiver with an additional security component.
-Furthermore, the additional security component is independent of the channel, as for the case of explicit strong secrecy constructions.
+Furthermore, the additional security component is independent of the channel (sometimes called channel universality~\cite{Hay/Mat}), as for the case of explicit strong-secrecy constructions.
 The first such security components used in the literature were universal hash functions~\cite{Be/Br/Ro, Hay_exp}, used to achieve strong secrecy.
 The specific security components we use, called biregular irreducible functions (BRI functions), were introduced in~\cite{Wi/Bo} in the context of classical wiretap channels.
 A modular code for the classical-quantum wiretap channel is illustrated in \Cref{fig:BT_scheme}.